 You can use this read is to inform your future decisions when taking pictures on this remarkably expensive medium, and to acquaint yourself with the somewhat unpredictable nature of the modern Polaroid SX-70 emulsions.

 Having loaded my Alpha-1 with the new Polaroid pack, and the Model 2 with the older Polaroid Originals, I’ve set their exposure dial to -1.
-The scenes I chose were lit at around LV11 (a bright indoor space) to accommodate the film’s extremely narrow exposure latitude — it’s less forgiving than most slide film! — and the cameras’ limiting widest aperture of 𝒇8.
+The scenes I chose were lit at around LV11 (a bright indoor space) to accommodate the film’s extremely narrow dynamic range — it’s less forgiving than most slide film! — and the cameras’ limiting widest aperture of 𝒇8.
 All photos were taken moments apart.

 As you can see from the first set, above, the difference is quite stark.
 The new Polaroid pack produced a significantly darker image.
 My scanner missed a few minute shades, which made the image on the left (new Polaroid) look even crispier in person.
 Though it may seem like there aren’t many dissimilarities, other than the amount of light captured, the colours on the new pack look slightly better — less purple tinge.

 The next set of photos confirms the tendency of the new Polaroid film pack to produce slightly darker images, a difference of about -1/-2 stops.
-The exposure latitude hasn’t changed, so the gains in details on highlights are offset by their loss in the shadows.
+The dynamic range hasn’t changed, so the gains in details on highlights are offset by their loss in the shadows.
 Above, it’s easier to see the avocados, but the fish is murkier on the new film.
 Still, the greys appear more natural on the new pack.
 Overall, the colours seem more “real.”